 Relax on beautiful beaches

 Marseille is one of France’s oldest cities and offers a rich blend of culture and tradition.
-It’s no surprise it’s been awarded European Capital of Culture for 2013.
+The former European Capital of Culture also overlooks the glittering Med, offering visitors the chance to enjoy the city and the sea.

 The oldest French city, founded by the Greeks some 2600 years ago, is now the capital of southern Europe.
 Take some time to discover the contrasts of Marseille.
 Head from the Old Port to the 'Bonne-Mère' that watches over the city.
 Make your way along the coast and stumble upon secret coves and sandy beaches.
 The old district of Le Panier, where washing is still hung out to dry from windows, is well worth exploring to get a real feel for historic Marseille.